 Now we are back in a lockdown situation, many teachers and parents are looking for great home learning resources for their children and indeed lots of parents struggling to teach (entertain/occupy) their own children whilst trying to work from home.
 There are lots of free, excellent sources out there and in first lockdown we all become quite familiar with this new way of working, doing PE with Joe, baking cakes (if you could find the flour!) and we all experienced the challenges of distance learning.
 Your school will have provided access to their own digital learning platform (contact your school if you do not have those details).
 If you are a teacher wanting to share some fun activities, or a pupil or parent looking for some extra inspiration, then hopefully some of the links below are helpful.

 I'm not telling you it's going to be easy, I'm telling you it's going to be worth it Arthur Williams Jr.

-No exams last year might mean more stress come the next ‘big exam’.
-We do actually need a goal and a bit of stress, without it we become apathetic (“whatever!”).
+No exams actually might mean more stress come the next ‘big exam’.
+We do need a goal and a bit of stress, without it we become apathetic (“whatever!”).
 If we set some learning goals, organise ourselves, bite the bullet and do the work at that nervous but determined phase, it can stop the panic setting in.
-So get regular sleep, create a timetable, stay active and try to keep things in perspective.
+So get regular sleep, create a timetable, prioritise, stay active and try to keep things in perspective.
 Take part in our ‘Keeping the Balance’ stress activity.